You can provide your students with live group sessions by scheduling a Live Lesson via Zoom Meetings or Zoom Webinars, directly from within Thinkific.

 About This Feature

-Live Lessons with Zoom allows you to create a more engaging way to educate your audience.
-You can provide your students with group sessions — plus, you can host live webinars.
+Live Lessons with Zoom provides a new, engaging way to educate your audience.
+You can use Live Lessons to provide your students with classes, group coaching sessions, and more — plus, you can host live webinars.

-You can schedule a Live Lesson via Zoom Meetings or Zoom Webinars, directly from within Thinkific.
-Set the time, date and duration and students can participate in the Live Lesson right from within your course!
+You can schedule a Live Lesson via Zoom Meetings or Zoom Webinars, directly within Thinkific.
+Set the time, date and duration and students can join the Zoom meeting or webinar via your Live Lesson!

 How It Works